-This is also known as “Account Plan” and it ranges from ranges mostly from 12 through 24, to 36 months.
+This is also known as “Account Plan” and it ranges mostly from 12 through 24, to 36 months.

 If for example, your chose months as your “Account Plan” ownership period of 12 months, it means that once you buy/register the domain name, you are to be the exclusive owner for a period of 12 months.
 After which, it expires and becomes free and available for anyone else to purchase.

 However, as a professional, it is recommended that you place your registered domain/domains on auto renewal upon its/their expiry so that it/they automatically gets/get renewed while you might not even be aware.